Large-Momentum Effective Theory: Renormalization and Matching for PDFs

 Since the Wilson line $W(z_1,z_2)$ is a path-ordered integral of gauge fields, it is not obvious that such operators are multiplicatively renormalizable.
 The renormalization of non-lightlike Wilson loops and Wilson lines has been studied in early literature~\cite{Dotsenko:1979wb,Craigie:1980qs}, and the all-order proof of their multiplicative renormalizability was first made using diagrammatic methods in~\cite{Dotsenko:1979wb,Craigie:1980qs} and then the functional formalism of gauge theories in~\cite{Dorn:1986dt}.
 The same conclusion was conjectured to hold also for the quark bilinear operator $O_\Gamma(z)$, whose renormalization takes the following form~\cite{Musch:2010ka,Ishikawa:2016znu,Chen:2016fxx},

-where ``$B$'' and ``$R$'' stand for bare and renormalized operators respectively, and all the fields and couplings in $O^B_\Gamma(z,\Lambda)$ are bare ones which depend on the UV cutoff $\Lambda$. $\delta m(\Lambda)$ is the ``mass correction'' of the Wilson line, which includes all the linear power divergences of its self-energy. $Z_{\psi,z}$ includes all the logarithmic divergences from wavefunction and vertex renormalizations.
+where ``$B$'' and ``$R$'' stand for bare and renormalized operators respectively, and all the fields and couplings in $O^B_\Gamma(z,\Lambda)$ are bare ones which depend on the UV cutoff $\Lambda$. $\delta m(\Lambda)$ is the ``mass correction'' of the Wilson line, which includes all the linear power divergences of its self-energy. $Z_{\psi,z}(\Lambda,\mu)$ includes all the logarithmic divergences from wavefunction and vertex renormalizations.

 An early two-loop study of the quasi-PDF in the $\MS$ scheme indeed indicated the multiplicative renormalizability of $O_\Gamma(z)$~\cite{Ji:2015jwa}.
-The first rigorous proof of \eq{schemeren} was given in the auxiliary ``heavy quark'' field formalism~\cite{Ji:2017oey,Green:2017xeu} which was used to prove the renormalizability of Wilson lines~\cite{Dorn:1986dt}.
-This auxiliary field theory is defined by extending the QCD Lagrangian to include the auxiliary ``heavy quark'' fields $Q,\bar{Q}$ and their gauge interaction,
+The first rigorous proof of \eq{schemeren} was given in the auxiliary ``heavy quark'' field formalism~\cite{Ji:2017oey,Green:2017xeu} which was used to prove the renormalizability of Wilson lines~\cite{Samuel:1978iy,Gervais:1979fv,Arefeva:1980zd,Dorn:1986dt}.
+This formalism is defined by extending the QCD Lagrangian to include the auxiliary ``heavy quark'' fields $Q,\bar{Q}$ and their gauge interaction,

 where the subscript ``0'' denotes bare quantities. $n_z^\mu=(0,0,0,1)$ is the direction vector of the spacelike Wilson line $W(z,0)$, $D_{0}^\mu = \partial^\mu + ig_0A_{0}^\mu$, and $Q_0$ is a color-triplet scalar Grassmann field in the fundamental representation of SU(3).
 Note that if we replace $n_z^\mu$ with the timelike vector $n_t^\mu=(1,0,0,0)$, then \eq{hqet} yields the leading order HQET Lagrangian.